Homebrew (if not installed)

 tmux attach -t syncps_watcher

-# Worker (SSH first)
+# Worker logs (SSH into Pi, then attach)

-ssh pi4-1 && tmux attach -t syncps_worker_1
+ssh -t pi4-1 tmux attach -t syncps_worker_1

-# All logs
+# All logs tailed locally

 tail -f logging/cluster-logs/*.log